 Armored vehicles

-Armored vehicles keep passengers safe from the external onslaught and armed fire.
-They work as effective shields and carriers so that officers can get up close to the action, making it easier to gain control of the situation.
+Armored vehicles keep passengers safe from external onslaught and armed fire.
+They work as effective shields and carriers so officers can get up close to the action, making it easier to gain control of the situation.

 Bikes or Bicycles